Frances Dickinson (physician): Education

-Dickinson received her early education in the public schools of the city, graduating from the Central High School in 1875.
-For the four years ensuing, she was engaged as a teacher in the public schools, but finding the scope too limited, and having decided to enter the medical profession, she abandoned her first work for the broader field.
-During her last year as a public-school teacher, she attended a course of lectures on physiology given by Dr. Sarah Hackett Stevenson, at the Chicago Woman's Medical College.
-Her original purpose was to qualify herself to give instruction in that branch.
-A glimpse into the possibilities of the future determined her to take a complete course in medicine, and in this respect, she had an advantage over many who have entered untried fields, receiving the warmest encouragement and support from the members of her family, who made it possible for her to begin at once.
-Accordingly, in 1880, she matriculated at the Woman's Medical College of Chicago, where she took the full course, graduating in 1883, with honors.
+Dickinson received her early education in the public schools of Chicago, graduating from the Central High School in 1875.
+Dicksinon worked as a public school teacher for four years before deciding to pursue a career in medicine.
+During her last year as a teacher, she attended a course of lectures on physiology given by Dr. Sarah Hackett Stevenson at the Chicago Woman's Medical College, with the original purpose of qualifying herself to teach physiology.
+However, she soon decided to take a complete course in medicine and reportedly received warm support from her family.
+In 1880, she matriculated at the Woman's Medical College of Chicago, graduating with honors in 1883.

-She served as Intern in the Women's and Children's Hospital, under Dr. Mary Harris Thompson.
-Having meanwhile resolved to make a specialty of Ophthalmology, she took the course in that branch at the Illinois State Eye and Ear Infirmary, Chicago.
-With the thoroughness characteristic of her work in every line, Dickinson concluded to continue her studies farther before entering upon independent practice.
+Dickinson served as intern in the Women's and Children's Hospital, under Dr. Mary Harris Thompson.
+Having decided to specialize in ophthalmology, she took a course in othalmology at the Illinois State Eye and Ear Infirmary in Chicago.
+Dickinson concluded to continue her studies farther before entering upon independent practice.

-In the fall of 1883, she went abroad with her brother, spending fourteen months as student and tourist in Scotland, England, France, Algiers, Tunis, Sicily, Switzerland and Germany.
-In London, she had the advantage of study under the surgeon, Dr. Cooper, in the Royal Ophthalmic Hospital at Moorfields, and also attended the ophthalmic clinics at the Royal Free Hospital, in Gray's Inn Road.
+In the fall of 1883, Dickinson went abroad with her brother, spending fourteen months as student and tourist in Scotland, England, France, Algiers, Tunis, Sicily, Switzerland and Germany.
+In London, she studied under the surgeon, Dr. Cooper, in the Royal Ophthalmic Hospital at Moorfields, and also attended the ophthalmic clinics at the Royal Free Hospital, in Gray's Inn Road.
 While in Darmstadt, Germany, she was, for five months, under the private tutorship of Dr. Adolf Weber, who had a large private clinic and hospital of sixty beds attached to his home.
-This was the Weber to whom Albrecht von Graefe, the “father of Ophthalmology," willed his instruments.